Ninjaneer32/naruto-run-/README.md

 ## What Is It?

-Naruto is a python based toolkit designed to generate RF decoys of valid drones so as to overwhelm and confuse opposing Counter-Unmanned Aerial Systems (C-UAS) systems.
+Naruto is a Python-based toolkit designed to generate RF decoys of valid drones so as to overwhelm and confuse opposing Counter-Unmanned Aerial Systems (C-UAS) systems.
 It takes advantage of the fact that many modern small drones now use WiFi as their control data link, making it easy to generate false targets on relatively cheap hardware.
 It works on C-UAS systems that target small group one drones, and use Radio Frequency (RF) analysis to track and detect drones.

 ## How To Use

 ### Hardware

-Because we use Scapy and iwconfig, we need a wireless network card, however because of the systems we are targeting, you don't actually need any sort of high power transmitter.
-As such pretty much any cheap WiFi dongle will do.
+Because we use Scapy and iwconfig, we need a wireless network card, however, because of the systems we are targeting, you don't need any sort of high-power transmitter as such pretty much any cheap WiFi dongle will do.

 For my own testing, I used this hardware setup: